Mirio1010/Study-Group-Website/README.md

 # Member Roles
 Note: These roles are not final and are subject to change!

-Miguelangel Ortega: Project Manager   GitHub: https://github.com/Mirio1010      HTML File:
+Miguelangel Ortega: Project Manager----GitHub: https://github.com/Mirio1010      HTML File:
-Muhammad Jamal: Frontend Developer    GitHub: https://github.com/muj-786        HTML File:
+Muhammad Jamal: Frontend Developer-----GitHub: https://github.com/muj-786        HTML File:
-Sufian Ali: Backend Developer         GitHub: https://github.com/Sufian000      HTML File:
+Sufian Ali: Backend Developer----------GitHub: https://github.com/Sufian000      HTML File:

 # Project Idea
 Study Group Matcher is a web application designed to help students connect and collaborate by joining or creating study groups.
 Users can browse groups based on course topics, availability, studying preferences (e.g., flashcards, discussion-based), and academic goals (e.g., exam prep, weekly reviews).
 By using a smart matching system, students can find study partners that suit their learning styles and schedules, enhancing both collaboration and productivity.